MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+  - split input string into an array of individual words
+  - iterate over the array
+    - for each element, switch the first and last letters
+  - join the array back into a string

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #